Q. What is hypnosis?

 Q. In hypnosis, will I know what is happening?

 A. Because you are relaxed and not asleep, you have awareness, which means that you will be able to hear the everyday sounds as well as what I say.
 This doesn’t mean that you haven’t been hypnotised, and there are ways of proving that you have.

 Q. What is hypnotherapy?

 A. Hypnotherapy, which is often called clinical hypnosis, is the therapeutic use of hypnosis.
 Unlike any other therapy, it has the unique ability to access the subconscious mind: the root of most problems and the much more powerful and creative unconscious, which helps get fast effective relief from a wide range of symptoms, issues and conditions.

 Q. How many hypnotherapy sessions will I need?

 A. You can get results in as little as one session, but on average, 4-6 sessions are generally needed.
 Difficult cases may require more.
 The number of sessions you might need will be discussed during the initial consultation.
 But, the more committed and motivated you are, the fewer sessions you need.

 Q. Are all hypnotherapists the same?

 A. Absolutely not!
 Unfortunately, hypnotherapy is not regulated in the UK, which means that absolutely anyone with little, meaningless or no qualifications can call themselves a hypnotherapist.
 I am one of only about twelve hypnotherapists in the UK with a Master of Science degree in Clinical Hypnotherapy.
-Being a diplomate of the British Society of Clinical Hypnosis and an advanced member of the General Hypnotherapy Register, are further accreditations.
+I am also accredited as a diplomate of the British Society of Clinical Hypnosis.